hringbauer/hapROH/docs/hapCON.rst

-hapCON: An Extension of hapROH for Estimating Contamination in in maleX
+hapCON: An Extension of hapROH for Estimating Contamination in maleX
 ==========================================================================